danesm/RippleLedgerDemo/README.md

               e.g. server_info method returns "server_state": "full" or respective value in response JSON object.

-   # How did you decide on polling interval?
+   # How to decide on polling interval?

 The XRP ledger's technology takes three to six seconds for settlement, near realtime.
 Poll interval of 1 second is taken so we can plot the graph in a way that we first see flat line until a new sequence is    generated.
 There will be spike in curve for every new ledger sequence number against the current time.
 The smaller the flat line the less time it took for the XRP platform to validate the ledger and vice a versa.

  If poll interval is taken in mill seconds we get flat line graph as we are taking sample of 30 records only in this demo.
  For this to work we need to increase the span of time to a lot longer (becaue XRP takes min 3-6 sec) so we have enough data to understand the graph.

  So better option was to use 1 sec interval for small span.
 It also helps as NTP possibly takes few mill seconds to synchronise participating computers in the network.

- # What does the result tell us?
+ # What does the result tell?

   Every 1-4 seconds a new ledger is added.
 Occassionally it may be slightly higher than 6 seconds for few ledgers in consensus process.
 So there is clear variation in time between new ledgers.